turingschool/curriculum/source/topics/environment/environment.markdown

 rvm list known
 {% endterminal %}

-The output will be pretty long.
-Look at the very first section of the output, which will look something like this:

-{% terminal %}
-# MRI Rubies
-[ruby-]1.8.6[-p420]
-[ruby-]1.8.7[-p374]
-[ruby-]1.9.1[-p431]
-[ruby-]1.9.2[-p320]
-[ruby-]1.9.3[-p448]
-[ruby-]2.0.0-p195
-[ruby-]2.0.0[-p247]
-[ruby-]2.0.0-head
-ruby-head
-{% endterminal %}

 #### Ruby 2.0

-We recommend getting the latest stable version of Ruby, which is version 2.0.
+We recommend getting the latest stable version of Ruby, which is version 2.1.
+Install it with:

-NOTE: rvm install 2.0.0-p247 looks like the latest stable patch version at the moment.
-It might depend on `brew install openssl`.

-NOTE: All the square brackets denote things that are optional.
-In other words, if you type `rvm install ruby-2.0.0-p247`, it is the same as typing `rvm install 2.0.0`.
-However, if you wanted to install a lower patch-level, like `-p195`, then you would have to specify it explicitly, with `rvm install 2.0.0-p195`.

-Go ahead and install version 2.0.0 -- it will probably take a while.

 {% terminal %}
-$ rvm install 2.0.0
+$ rvm install 2.1
 {% endterminal %}

-#### Ruby 1.9.3
+#### Requirements

-We're also going to need 1.9.3.

-The latest stable version of Ruby 1.9.3 at the moment is patch-level 448.
+There are *several* additional libraries that gems will often rely on.
+RVM makes installing those easy, too.
+Run this command:

 {% terminal %}
-$ rvm install 1.9.3
+$ rvm requirements
 {% endterminal %}

-This will probably take a while.
+It'll figure out what needs to be installed and install it.

 #### Setting the Default Version

-You can tell rvm which version you want to use by default, by typing:
+You can tell rvm which Ruby version you want to use by default:

 {% terminal %}
-rvm use --default 2.0.0
+rvm use 2.1 --default
-{% endterminal %}

-If you want to switch to another version of ruby, type:

-{% terminal %}
-rvm use 1.9.3
 {% endterminal %}

 ### Text Editor